rhysd/hgrep/README.md

   - `--type-not TYPE` (`-T`): Do not search files matching TYPE.
 Inverse of --type.
 This option is repeatable
   - `--type-list`: Show all supported file types and their corresponding globs
 - Only for `syntect-printer` feature
   - `--background`: Paint background colors.
-This flag is only for syntect printer
+This is useful when your favorite theme does not fit to your terminal's background color
+- Only for `bat-printer` feature
+  - `--no-custom-assets`: Do not load bat's custom assets

 See `--help` for full list of options.